 If you stop taking Citalopram

-the arms and legs (tremor), confusion, sweating, headache, diarrhoea, fluttering or pounding heartbeat (palpitations), emotional instability, irritability,
+shakiness of the arms and legs (tremor), confusion, sweating, headache, diarrhoea, fluttering or pounding heartbeat (palpitations), emotional instability, irritability, and visual disturbances.

 To reduce the possibility of withdrawal effects, your doctor will help you to reduce your dose slowly over a number of weeks or months.

 Most people find that any withdrawal symptoms are mild and go away on their own within two weeks.
 For some people, these symptoms may be more severe, or go on for longer.
 If you get severe withdrawal effects when you stop taking Citalopram, please see your doctor.
 He or she may ask you to start taking your tablets again and come off them more slowly.
 If you do get withdrawal effects, you will still be able to stop Citalopram.